quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 a round trip when sending resumes.
 The Max Ack Delay and Ack-Eliciting Threshold values used by the receiver further delay acknowledgements.
-In this case, the sender can include an IMMEDIATE_ACK or ACK_FREQUENCY frame in the first Ack-Eliciting packet to avoid waiting for feedback for substantially more than a round trip.
+In this case, the sender can include an IMMEDIATE_ACK or ACK_FREQUENCY frame in the first Ack-Eliciting packet to avoid waiting for substantially more than a round trip for feedback.

 ## Burst Mitigation